armory/docs/content/en/docs/installation/aurora-install.md

 These settings control how the your Kubernetes deployment behaves as Project Aurora deploys it.
 You can tune two separate but related chracteristics of the deployment:

 - **Rollout Ratio**: set the percentage thresholds (integer) for how widely an app should get rolled out before pausing.
 - **Then wait**: define what triggerse the rollout to continue.
-The trigger can either be a manul approval (**until approved**) or for a set amount of time, either seconds, minutes or hours.
+The trigger can either be a manul approval (**until approved**) or for a set amount of time, either seconds, minutes or hours (integer).

 ### Try out the stage